ibm-cloud-docs/virtualization/recover-your-vmware-vsphere-environment-when-disaster-strikes.md

 * Navigate to your console's device menu.
 For more information, see [Navigating to devices](/doc/virtualization?topic=virtual-servers-navigating-devices).
 * Ensure you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

-For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).
+For more information about permissions, see [Managing classic infrastructure access](/docs/account?topic=account-mngclassicinfra) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 #### Order Two Portable Private Networks
 {: #order-two-portable-private-networks}